Yuanzhe-Jia/Build-A-Neural-Network/README.md

 - What modules are included in a neural network?
 - What can neural networks be used for?

 These questions may have plagued those interested in neural networks.
-In this study, the author builds a neural network structure from scratch, and applies it to accomplish a multi-class classification task on a given dataset.
-The neural network modules achieved in the study include:
+In this study, the author builds a neural network structure from scratch, and applies it to accomplish a multi-class classification task.
+The neural network modules include:

 1. Multiple Hidden Layers
 2. Kaiming Initialization
 3. Weight Decay